 There is a product that employs some of the same fundamental components as the faucet version in a more compact way.
 This product is a hard tube with a cap that transforms into a smaller and more flexible tube.

 However, there is an inline pump that empties into a bucket, instead of a sink and faucet.
-Give the bladder a few pumps to get water flowing from the tank into the bucket only after submerging the stiff tube on the tank and insert the flexible tube’s end in the bucket.
-Keep the rigid tube submerged and start gently syphoning after you see the air being replaced by water.
+Give the bladder a few pumps to get water flowing from the tank into the bucket only after submerging the stiff tube on the tank and inserting the flexible tube’s end in the bucket.
+Keep the rigid tube submerged and start gently siphoning after you see the air being replaced by water.

 Gravel Vacuums That Work Manually

 This is the most difficult of the bunch, but once you get the feel of it, it’s no different from the others.
-Now, although sometimes it might be frustrating and you might be tempted to use your breath to start a syphon, it’s not the right way to go with it because although tank water might not make you sick, there are health issues that might occur.
+Now, although sometimes it might be frustrating and you might be tempted to use your breath to start a siphon, it’s not the right way to go with it because although tank water might not make you sick, there are health issues that might occur.

 With that out of the way, a bucket is also required for this version.
 So the whole thing consists of a hard tube with a cap that turns into a flexible tube that’s also softer.
 To operate it you should put one end of the soft tube over the bucket in a position that makes it easier for you to cover it with your finger.

 The rigid tube should be sunk with your other hand right on top of the gravel.
 Now you should start to tilt it up and lift it with the motion as if you’re digging by simultaneously slowly releasing air from the other end of the tube.
 Now, this motion if done right will start a siphon once the air is out, and you should remove your thumb from the tube in the bucket.
 You can then start to vacuum.
 If nothing happened you should repeat the steps by keeping in mind that the water will replace the air from the line.